 The last thing we consider when choosing a product is what other people are saying about it.
-We review as many products as we can get our hands on, but chances are we can’t review all of them.
+We review as many products as we can get our hands on, but we can’t review all of them.
 So how do we remedy this?
 Research, research, research.
-We’ve dug through forums, read reviews, scrolled through comment sections, and done everything we possibly can to gather as much information about a product we haven’t reviewed before putting it on a list.
-Even if we have reviewed a product, chances are we’ll gain a bit of insight or knowledge just by seeing what the community has to say.
+In addition to the vast personal network of reviewers we’ve built in our time around the block, we’ve dug through forums, read reviews, scrolled through comment sections, and done everything we possibly can to gather as much information about a product we haven’t reviewed before putting it on a list.
+Even if we’ve reviewed a product, chances are we’ll gain a bit of insight or knowledge just by seeing what the community, or former colleagues we trust have to say.

 Besides partying, summer is also a time for getting out and exploring so if you’re looking for a speaker to be your hiking or cycling buddy, check out the IP67 rated Scosche boomBOTTLE+.
 The first thing you might notice about this speaker is that it doesn’t really look like a speaker (at least not in shape) but there’s a reason for that.